ekofiresearch/ekofiarticles.github.io/_posts/2018-12-04-mysterious-lights-before-the-earthquake.md

 </script>

-During the American Physical Society's 2014 March meeting, research was provided that gave a possible explanation for the reason why bright lights sometimes appear during an earthquake.
-The research stated that when two layers of the same material rub against each other, voltage is generated.
-The researcher, Professor Troy Shinbrot of Rutgers University, conducted lab experiments with different types of grains to mimic the crust of the earth and emulated the occurrence of earthquakes.
+In the March 2014 meeting of the American Physical Society, research was carried out that might be a possible explanation for the occurrence of bright lights during an earthquake.
+The study indicated that when two layers of the same material are sliding together, voltage occurs.
+Professor Troy Shinbrot of Rutgers University, the researcher, conducted laboratory experiments with different types of cereals to mimic the earth's crust and to simulate the occurrence of earthquakes.
 "When the grains split open, they measured a positive voltage spike, and when the split closed, a negative spike."
 The crack allows the voltage to discharge into the air which then electrifies the air and creates a bright electrical light when it does so.
-According to the research provided, they have produced these voltage spikes every single time with every material tested.
-While the reason for such an occurrence was not provided, Professor Troy Shinbrot referenced the light to a phenomenon called triboluminescence.
+According to the research, they produced these voltage increases every time with every material tested.
+Although the cause of such an event could not be provided, Professor Troy Shinbrot referred to a phenomenon called light tribological.
 Researchers hope that by getting to the bottom of this phenomenon, it will provide more information that will allow seismologists to better predict earthquakes.